 The Board shall identify the planned courses which are required for graduation.
 These written plans shall be on file in the district.
-In order to graduate from high school, a student shall demonstrate achievement of the academic standards as outlined in the district Comprehensive Plan.
+To graduate from high school, a student shall demonstrate achievement of the academic standards as outlined in the district Comprehensive Plan.
 Graduation requirements shall be approved by the Board of School Directors and published annually in a Program of Studies.

-Class Rank and New Students
+Class Rank